inasafe/inasafe-doc/docs/source/training/socialisation/introduction-of-qgis.rst

    :align: center

 ..
-Note:: For future work you may want to add these tool back into your toolbar, this is as simple as right clicking on the toolbar and turning it back on.
+Note:: For future work you may want to add these tool back into your toolbar, this is as simple as :guilabel:`Right Clicking` on the toolbar and turning it back on.

 Your QGIS toolbar should go from 3 lines to 1 line: